 No annual fee rewards credit cards

 These cards help you to earn points you can redeem on vouchers and merchandise.
 Without having to pay an annual fee, these cards may look appealing to some consumers.
-However it’s important to note that the rewards programs have less frills than most credit cards with an annual fee.
+However it’s important to note that the rewards programs might be fairly limited compared to full-featured cards that charge an annual fee.

 No annual fee frequent flyer credit cards